BND Hamburger Icon

 Once this information is processed, you can use it to determine profitable opportunities in the market.

-Market intelligence can give you greater insight into your industry and help you identify new opportunities for expansion.
-But it’s only useful if the information you receive is accurate.
+Market intelligence can give you greater insight into your industry and help you identify new expansion opportunities.
+However, it’s only useful if the information you receive is accurate.

 Popular software options for companies in need of a business intelligence system include Pentaho and Sisense.
-Alternatively, cloud services such as Oracle and Birst can help you easily share business intelligence among units.
+Alternatively, cloud services, such as Oracle and Birst, can help you share business intelligence among units easily.

 If you are not prepared to learn a software package or hire an in-house analyst, a third-party specialist may be able to help you make the most of your market intelligence.
 That way, you can understand your current market environment and make the most of the opportunities available to your business.

-Eduardo Vasconcellos and Katherine Arline contributed to the writing and reporting in this article.
+Eduardo Vasconcellos and Tejas Vemparala contributed to this article.
 Source interviews were conducted for a previous version of this article.

 author image